Influence and interaction indexes for pseudo-Boolean functions: a unified least squares approach: Interactions, influences, and least squares approximations

 (instead of a function in $V_1$), as classically done for linear models in statistics.
 More generally, for every $S\subseteq N$ define $V_S=\{u_T:T\subseteq S\}$, that is, $V_S$ is the linear subspace of all multilinear polynomials $g\colon\{0,1\}^n\to\R$ that depend only on the variables in $S$, i.e., of the form

 The \emph{best $S$-approximation} of a function $f\colon\{0,1\}^n\to\R$ is then the function $f_S\in V_S$ that minimizes the squared distance (\ref{eq:NonWeiDist}) among all functions $g\in V_S$.

-We now show that $I_{\mathrm{B}}(f,S)$ is also the coefficient of $u_S$ in the multilinear expansion of $f_S$.
+We now show that $I_{\mathrm{B}}(f,S)$ is also the coefficient of $u_S$ in the multilinear representation of $f_S$.
 On the one hand, $f_S$ is the orthogonal projection of $f$ onto $V_S$ with respect to the inner product